Leslie Odom Jr.: Career

-Television
+1998–2013: Broadway debut and early roles

+Odom attended the New Freedom Theatre in Philadelphia, where he studied theater and performed in musicals.
+He then went on to study musical theater in college.
+At the age of 17, he made his Broadway debut as Paul in the 1998 musical Rent.
+In 2001, he appeared in the ensemble of the one-night Broadway concert version of Dreamgirls.
 He has made guest appearances on several shows including Gilmore Girls, Grey's Anatomy, Supernatural, and The Good Wife.
 Odom had a recurring role on CSI: Miami, appearing as Joseph Kayle in nine episodes between 2003 and 2006.
 He followed with a recurring role on Vanished, appearing in 10 episodes as Maliko Christo.
 From 2006 to 2007, he held a recurring role as Freddy on Big Day, appearing on nine episodes prior to its cancellation.
-He also had a supporting role in the TV movie Poe in 2011.
+He also had a supporting role in the television film Poe in 2011.
 In the musical television series Smash, Odom had a recurring role as Sam Strickland in 2012, and was promoted to a starring role for the show's final season in 2013.

-In late 2013, Odom was offered the leading role of Lucas Newsome on State of Affairs.
-He accepted the role, but ended up backing out to take the part of Aaron Burr in the workshops of the musical Hamilton.
+He spent much of his time doing theater in Los Angeles, including in 2010 with Leap of Faith, which moved to Broadway in 2012, with him starring as Isaiah Sturdevant.
+When the show closed shortly afterward, he relocated to New York City where he appeared in short films, and had a supporting role as Walter Hall in the 2012 war film Red Tails.
+After starring Off-Broadway in Venice and in Witness Uganda (later retitled Invisible Thread) at A.R.T. and in workshops, Odom worked with Lin-Manuel Miranda in the Encores!
+Off-Center production of Tick, Tick...
+Boom!, playing Michael.
+Odom also played Nat King Cole in the 2015 one-night Actors Fund of America benefit concert of Bombshell.
+In late 2013, Odom was offered the leading role of Lucas Newsome on State of Affairs, which he accepted the role, but ended up backing out to take the part of Aaron Burr in the workshops of the musical Hamilton.
 In 2013 and 2014, he had a recurring role on Person of Interest as Peter Collier, appearing in eight episodes.
 He also played Reverend Curtis Scott in seven episodes of Law & Order: Special Victims Unit between 2013 and 2015.

-Beginning on May 19, 2016, Odom hosted the Broadway.com web series Aaron Burr, Sir: Backstage at Hamilton with Leslie Odom Jr., with a new episode being uploaded every Thursday for eight weeks.
-Odom was also set to play Jimmy Jam in a 2017 miniseries about New Edition, but ended up leaving the project.
+2014–2019: Stardom with Hamilton

+Odom reunited with Lin-Manuel Miranda portraying Aaron Burr in the workshop production of Hamilton at the 52nd Street Project in 2014.
+Odom returned to the role in the off-Broadway production at The Public Theater in 2015 and the Broadway production at the Richard Rodgers Theatre from 2015 to 2016.